Blockchains/mStable-tech-challenges/dapp-developer/README.md

 ## Suggestions

-- Put a dash of colour on top with an elegant CSS library
 - Use our favourite tools - Typescript, GraphQL, React and Context API to make the client as fast as possible
 - Use Local Ganache, Ropsten or Rinkeby as the test blockchain
 - Use Web3js or Ethers library (or some wrapper) to connect to Ethereum and interact with the deployed smart contracts